btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

-That is the whole idea of Flank.
+This is Flank in a nutshell.

 We've lost the ability to solve simple business problems.
 Too many tools.
 Too much specialization.
 You shouldn't have to sit in a meeting with 6 people to schedule a task.